Meghavarshineks/Competitive_Programming/README.md

 # Competitive_Programming
-To update progress in competitive programming course
+To update my progress in competitive programming course